Indonesia to set coal power plants emission quotas this month

 Indonesia allows direct carbon trading among emitters and authorities plan to launch a carbon exchange this year.

-Under a 2021 law, Indonesia was supposed to collect taxes on above-quota carbon emissions by power plants in April 2022, but that has been delayed over concern about purchasing power.
+Under a 2021 law, Indonesia was supposed to collect taxes on above-quota carbon emissions by power plants in April 2022, but that has been delayed over concerns about purchasing power.

 Authorities are studying carbon exchange and have yet to set up agencies that can monitor and validate emissions.